What is a force?

 Children in primary-school learn that a force is a push or a pull.
 They will look at different types of forces including gravity, air resistance, water resistance, surface resistance and magnetic forces.

-Gravity is the pulling force acting between the Earth and a falling object, for example when you drop something.
+Gravity is the pulling force acting between the Earth and everything on it, for example when you drop something.
 Gravity pulls objects to the ground.
 Gravity also holds our universe together, moving the planets in our solar system around the Sun.

 Friction is a 'sticking' force – the resistance that a surface or object encounters when moving over another surface or object.
 Friction both stops and makes things move: it causes things to stick and rub against each other, and also causes slipping and sliding.
 Air resistance, water resistance and surface resistance are kinds of friction.